 5 of the Best 55 Plus Communities in Pennsylvania

 Deciding where to retire can be one of the most significant financial decisions you make.
-Pennsylvania is a natural choice for many, with affordability, four seasons, and convenient proximity to several of the East Coast’s biggest cities.
+Many seek the best 55-plus communities in the state of Pennsylvania, drawn by its affordability, distinct four seasons, and easy access to major East Coast cities.
 There is no income tax for residents earning from retirement, pension, or Social Security accounts, making it a popular choice for budget-minded retirees.

-Over 2.5 million retired people call Pennsylvania home.
-Many are attracted to the affordable living, historic sites, and excellent healthcare available in the state.
-In this post, we’ve researched some of the best 55+ communities in Pennsylvania in terms of lifestyle, location, affordability, and safety.
+Many Pennsylvania retirees were drawn to the state’s affordable living, historic sites, and excellent healthcare.
+In this post, we’ve researched some of the best 55+ communities in terms of lifestyle, location, affordability, and safety.

 To compile this list, we considered the following: